 I use cream because it is so easy to mix and has the best taste.
 If you use oil, you have to add the oil drop by drop while continually whisking the mix.

 - 2 large egg yolks or 3 small egg yolks

 - 2 teaspoons of Dijon mustard or 1 teaspoon of prepared English mustard or 1/3rd teaspoon of dry English mustard

 Beat them together for 10 seconds.
 If you use dry mustard, leave in the refrigerator for an hour while the powder dissolves.

 Experiment and enjoy.
 Fresh cream makes the tastiest and lowest fat and most nutritious mayonnaise.
-Organic extra virgin olive oil makes the trendiest mayonnaise and the olive oil stick works with salads that contain olives.
+Organic extra virgin olive oil makes the trendiest mayonnaise and the olive oil works with salads that contain olives.
 Food without mayonnaise is healthier.